 Tied with the TW200 in weight, it’s the lightest “dirt bike” that is street legal from the name brand companies.
 It has dual sport tires so you can smoothly ride on the road while still getting decent traction off-road.

-seat height, the DR200S makes it great if you’re short and don’t need a lot of power.
+With a low seat height (33.3″), the DR200S makes it great if you’re short and don’t need a lot of power.
 Perfect for a 16 year old or female rider.

 The TW200 is somewhat of an oddball due to its wider tires, making it handle a little differently.
 It handles a bit heavier, but it’s still easy to ride and has a nice, low seat height.